-Studies continue to show the effect our diet can have on our behaviour.
+Studies continue to show the effect our diet can have on our behavior.
 With that in mind, we ask all parents to refrain from providing their child with sweets, candies or otherwise in school.
+We appreciate that parents like to provide snacks for their children in their lunchbox, however, we simply ask that parents provide healthy alternatives during school hours.

 Food stuff not permitted for lunches